ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

    title="CDDL definition of the CBOR Tag format macro"}

 To add a new CMW, the `$cbor-tag` type socket is extended with a new instance of the CMW CBOR Tag macro.
-For example, to associate conceptual messages of type `my` with CBOR Tag `1668576819`, one would extend `$cbor-tag` as follows:
+For example, to associate conceptual messages of type `my-evidence` with CBOR Tag `1668576819`, one would extend `$cbor-tag` as follows:

 ~~~ cddl
 {::include cddl/cmw-example-tag-1668576819-def.cddl}